nickolashkraus/nickolaskraus-io/site/content/posts/my-2025-job-search.md

 One of the most difficult aspects of interviewing is the manic, schizophrenic nature of your days balancing life, interviews, and work.
 This was hard.
-As I alluded to earlier, days in which I had interviews consisted on a crescendo of excited energy followed by a crash of fuzzy rumination.
+As I alluded to earlier, days in which I had interviews consisted of a crescendo of excited energy followed by a crash of fuzzy rumination.
 These days usually were unproductive and I was more irritable.
 This only worsened when I got to the final stages of interviewing, which added the neurotic email checking to the blend of negative valenced activity[^8].

 ### Conclusion